mmangus/mo2info/README.md

 used.

 ## Project Status and Roadmap
-This is currently **the very first version** of this app.
+This is currently **the very first proof-of-concept version** of this app.
 There is a lot that still needs to be done:
 - [X] **Initial backend**: Able to collect data about a game subsystem and turn it into a predictive model that is continuously updated as new data comes in.
 - [ ] **Initial frontend**: Replace the old-school vanilla Django template system